 Nick practiced as a lawyer for 13 years, first as a solicitor with the NSW Crown Solicitor’s Office and then as a barrister in NSW from 2012 and specialised in inquiries, planning and environmental law.
 Nick also worked as a judge’s associate in the Federal Court and as the Legal Research Officer at the High Court, as well as teaching public and constitutional law at the Australian National University and the University of Sydney.
 Nick acted for a wide range of clients in his environmental work, from Ministers to activist organisations, as well as various regulatory bodies prosecuting environmental offences.

 Nicole is accomplished and passionate campaigner and strategist, and a strong believer in the importance and power of the Australian not-for-profit and social change sector.
 Nicole has over a decade of experience building, growing and managing campaigns, on issues including social and economic justice, international development, health and the environment.
 Most recently she worked with Essential, Australia’s leading social change communications and marketing agency, on digital, strategy and production for powerful campaigns like Rosie’s Batty’s Never Alone campaign to end family violence, Fight for The Reef, Save Our Marine Life, Put Education 1st, Protect Penalty Rates and Every Australian Counts.
-Strategic, inquisitive and driven, Nicole brings a wealth of knowledge on campaigning, digital strategy, communications and messaging to Sunrise’s Energy Transition Team.
+Strategic, inquisitive and driven, Nicole brings a wealth of knowledge on campaigning, digital strategy, communications and messaging to Sunrise’s Australia Energy Transformation Program.
 Nicole has a Bachelor of Applied Communications from RMIT University, where she graduated with distinction.